• Skip to primary navigation

 Instructions

-Melt dairy-free buttery spread in a large skillet over medium heat.
-Then add chopped onion and cook until onions are translucent around 5 minutes, stirring frequently.
+1. Melt dairy-free buttery spread in a large skillet over medium heat.
+Then add chopped onion and cook until onions are translucent, around 5 minutes, stirring frequently.

-Cover baking dish tightly with aluminum foil, shiny side down, and place in the oven to bake for 45 minutes.
-Remove foil and bake another 45 minutes.
+8. Cover the baking dish tightly with aluminum foil, shiny side down, and place in the oven to bake for 45 minutes.
+Remove the foil and bake for another 45 minutes.
 Then broil for 3-4 minutes to get a golden top.

 Optional: Sprinkle chopped parsley over the top.